La línea JR Yamanote - Parte 2

-Opened in 1885, it has become essential to the daily life of Tokyoites .
+Opened in 1885, the Yamanote Line has become essential to the daily lives of Tokyoites.

 Passing all over Tokyo, it is the perfect line to travel there.
-It is a "circular" train line looping through the capital and passing through some of the city's most famous neighborhoods .
-Shibuya, Ikebukuro, Shinjuku and Akihabara, they are all served by the Yamanote.
+It is a "circular" train line looping through the capital and passing through some of the city's most famous neighborhoods.
+Shibuya, Ikebukuro, Shinjuku, and Akihabara are all served by the Yamanote line.

-The Yamanote line connects 30 stations and can be identified by its green color and the letters JY.
-Each station is identified by a number.
-For example Ikebukuro is JY 13 and Shibuya JY 20.
+The Yamanote line connects 30 different stations.
+It can be dentified via its green color and the letters JY.
+Each station is identified by a number; for example, Ikebukuro is designated as JY 13 and Shibuya as JY 20.